mdiflorio/personal-blog/content/posts/what-i-didn't-know-part-1.md

 ---
-title: "What I didn't know - interview questions part 1"
+title: "What I didn't know - Interview Questions part 1"
-date: 2020-11-03T20:20:00+01:00
+date: 2020-11-07T07:20:00+01:00
 draft: false
 ---

-Recently, I read on HackerNews that a great way to improve is to learn and fail publicly.
-After feeling stupid for not knowing the response to a bunch of interview questions, I decided to find the answers to those questions here on my blog.
+Recently, I read that a great way to improve is to learn and fail publicly.
+After not knowing the response to a bunch of interview questions, I decided to find the answers to those questions here on my blog.

-I'm going to start writing down a list of questions that interviewers have asked me where I wasn't confident in the response I gave.

 ### What's the difference between em and rem units in CSS?

 Em units refer to the font size relative to the direct or nearest parent.
 For example, if we have a `div` where the font-size is 16px and inside this `div` we have an element that has `padding: 1em`.
-This is converted to `padding: 16px`.
+The padding size is converted to `padding: 16px`.

-The same thing applies to rem, but rem isn't relative to the nearest parent it will look at the root font size.
+The same thing applies to rem, but rem isn't relative to the nearest element.
+Instead, it will look at the root element font size.

 Rather than relying on fixed pixel values which don't change, we can adapt our elements to the various font sizes in different components.

 While em is generally more useful, rem can be good to use with things like padding and margins.
 For example, if we need even spacing between elements on a page, rem would be a better fit.

-### What things can we do to improve indexing from the google spider when developing a SPA?
+### What things can we do to improve Google indexing when developing a SPA?

-Seeing as I haven't been exposed to much SEO, I'm going to start with a few points that help for any website.
+Seeing as I haven't been exposed to much in terms of SEO, I'm going to start with a few points that can help for any website.

 -   Make use of meta tags like title, viewport, language, social tags.
 -   Put keywords into h1, URLs and title.
 -   If you have a large site, you should consider creating a [sitemap](https://support.google.com/webmasters/answer/156184?hl=en).
--   Use HTTPs
+-  Always Use HTTPS.
--   Organically generate high-quality backlinks.
-This means getting noticed on other websites who are authorities.
+-   According to Google, backlinks are one of the best ways to get referenced on Google.
+The idea behind backlinks is pretty simple, the more people linking to your site the better.
+The caveat here is that it can't just be anyone linking to your site, it's much better if these sites are considered authorities.

 ##### SPA specific tips: